Gonelastvirus/NFS-shared_storage-k8s-cluster/README.md

 Luckily there’s a pretty easy way to solve all of this.
 It’s called the Kubernetes NFS provisioner (or NFS container storage interface).
 NFS servers have been around for forever and have provided a simple way for multiple workloads to connect to one disk.
 It even allows both workloads to read and write simultaneously.
 The NFS CSI allows a multi-node Kubernetes cluster to create and mount volumes that are backed by NFS.
 Installing and configuring the CSI is a one-time thing and after that, it’s completely transparent to the user of the cluster.

+<b>Ok, now you have a pretty close replica of a Kubernetes cluster you would see in a production environment.
+Storage is separated from compute and all is right in the world.</b>

 # Below is Example output

 <b>Look again at the PersistentVolume:</b>